ehmatthes/cs_standards/cs_standards.md

   - Level 2:
   - PI: Exhibit dispositions necessary for collaboration: providing useful feedback, understanding and accepting multiple perspectives, socialization.
   - Level 3:
-  - Describe how computing enhances traditional forms and enables new forms of experience, expression, communication and collaboration.
+  - PI: Describe how computing enhances traditional forms and enables new forms of experience, expression, communication and collaboration.
-  - Identify how collaboration influences the design and development of software products.
+  - PI: Identify how collaboration influences the design and development of software products.
-  - Evaluate programs written by others for readability and useability.
+  - PI: Evaluate programs written by others for readability and useability.

 FA: Computing Practice & Programming
 ---